City-of-Helsinki/react-helsinki-headless-cms/README.md

 4. A set of utilities, type and constants required for components implementation.
 5. Support for required Apollo providers, such as linked events and venue search.

-**Note:** This library does not inject the Helsinki Grotesk font for you--you must add it yourself.
+**Note:** This library does not inject the Helsinki Grotesk font for you; you must add it yourself.

-**Note:** This library uses HDS design tokens through the SCSS interface so that mitch matching design token versions does not lead to unexpected results.
+**Note:** This library uses HDS design tokens through the SCSS interface so that mismatched design token versions do not lead to unexpected results.

 ### The known clients that are using this library